Hamas subdued despite Gaza victory claim-Israeli military

 “Their jubilation was not from victory, it was from their relief at being able to emerge from shelters,” said the officer, who could not be identified by name under military regulations.

-“They took a major blow and they have to patch up their honor,” he said.
+“They took a major blow and they have to patch up their honour,” he said.

 Hundreds of thousands of Palestinians took to the streets of the Gaza Strip last weekend to welcome the first visit by their previously exiled leader Khaled Meshaal.
 He declared victory at a rally and vowed to seize all of modern-day Israel one day.